platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 - [ ] to be reviewed by Carsten
 - [ ] needs citations
+- [ ] needs to distinguish pre- and post processing routines from real model
+- [ ] do some research whether there are models that are distributed as package
       :::

 Packages are commonly used in programming languages to standardize and simplify the installation of software, and to make the software findable via machine- and human-readable metadata.
 We distinguish language-specific package managers, such as they exist for Python, Julia, R, NPM or Fortran, from language inpendent package managers, such as Debians `dpkg` or Continuums `conda`.
 Language independent package managers commonly rely on the language-specific ones and build packages for a specific operating system (e.g. Debian Linux) or ecosystem (e.g. `conda`).